U.S., China spar again on South China Seas dispute

 Chinese spokeswoman Hua would neither confirm nor deny the new face-off, repeating that China was urging Vietnam to “end its provocative actions” and withdraw its ships.

-“China is committed to realizing denuclearization of the Korean peninsula, safeguarding peace and stability of the Korean peninsula and resolving relevant issues through dialogue and consultation,” Wang was cited as saying in a statement posted to the ministry’s website.

-North Korea is under heavy sanctions imposed by several U.N. resolutions adopted beginning in 2006 but has defied pressure to abandon its missile and nuclear programs.
-It last conducted a nuclear test in February last year.

-Reporting by Ben Blanchard and Michael Martina in BEIJING, Hanoi newsroom and Eric M. Johnson in Seattle; Editing by Nick Macfie nL3N0NZ37H
+Reporting by Ben Blanchard in BEIJING, Hanoi newsroom and Eric M. Johnson in Seattle; Editing by Nick Macfie